The Portage Citizen is Portage la Prairie’s only independently owned source for news and is solely owned by Portage Ink.

 The Portage Citizen is first and foremost an online publication (theportagecitizen.ca under construction) with information being repurposed for print.
 It’s a pretty tired cliché to just say ‘the internet is killing printed newspapers’, true as it may seem, but The Portage Citizen will be in Portage la Prairie for the foreseeable future.

-This is a self-funded, one man operation that will quickly grow to fill a space in this market.
-It is the only locally owned and independent news source in the community.
+The Portage Citizen is the only locally owned and independent news source in the community.
 Every advertising dollar invested in The Portage Citizen will be reinvested in improving itself.
 In turn, growth will create jobs and contribute to the local economy.

 The Portage Citizen will concentrate its reporting on municipal affairs, culture and recreation, seniors, business and the personalities that make this community tick.

 Admittedly, one person cannot be everywhere and cover everything.